Rebates & Tax Incentives

 Xcel Energy Energy Audits

 Xcel Energy also offers $200 rebates for infrared + blower door (air leakage test) energy audits.
-Click here for more information.
-There is also a federal tax credit of 30% of the cost, up to $150 per household for a home energy audit.
+Click here to learn more about our energy audits.
+There is also a federal tax credit of 30% of the cost, up to $150 per household for a home energy audit, which will likely not be available past 2025 due to new legislation.